f3d-app/f3d/doc/user/04-INTERACTIONS.md

 ## Bindings

-The coloring can be controlled directly by pressing the following hotkeys:
+Control coloring directly with these hotkeys:

 - <kbd>A</kbd>: cycle between anti-aliasing modes.
 - <kbd>C</kbd>: cycle between coloring with array from point data and from cell data.